Kings Dominion: Paramount era (1993–2006)

 The early 2000s saw Kings Dominion opening new rides similar to existing rides at other Paramount Parks.
-In 2002, the park opened its new wild mouse roller coaster, Ricochet (Now known as Apple Zapple), Carowinds also installed its Ricochet in 2002.
+In 2002, the park opened its new wild mouse roller coaster, Ricochet (now known as Apple Zapple), Carowinds also installed its Ricochet in 2002.
 Diamond Falls, the Shoot the Chute ride closed that season.
 The 2003 season saw Kings Dominion become the final of several of the Paramount Parks to open a Drop Zone: Stunt Tower, now Drop Tower: Scream Zone.
 The 305 ft Drop Zone at Kings Dominion was the tallest freefall ride in the world at the time it opened.
 In 2004, Kings Dominion added Scooby-Doo!
 And the Haunted Mansion; similar Scooby-Doo-themed dark rides had opened at three other Paramount Parks during the three previous seasons.
 In the next season, Kings Dominion added a Huss Top Spin called Tomb Raider: Firefall, and was named The Crypt, which was a standard size and outdoor version of a similar, but larger, ride named Tomb Raider: The Ride, also now The Crypt, at Kings Island.
-The differences between the two were that at Kings Dominion riders' feet dangle freely and at Kings Island, which installed a Giant Top Spin, there was a floor.
+The differences between the two were that at Kings Dominion riders' feet dangled freely while Kings Island's version was a Giant Top Spin which featured a floor.
 In the 2006 season, Kings Dominion opened the Italian Job Turbo Coaster, its fourth launched roller coaster.
-Unlike the previously built launched coasters at Kings Dominion, each of which was faster than its predecessor, the Italian Job Turbo Coaster is designed more like a family ride and features multiple launches at 40 mph.
-The coaster was later be renamed the Backlot Stunt Coaster in 2008.
-It is similar to the Backlot Stunt Coaster rides at Kings Island and Canada's Wonderland, which both opened in 2005.
+Unlike the previously built launched coasters at Kings Dominion, each of which was faster than its predecessor, the Italian Job Turbo Coaster was designed more like a family ride and features multiple launches at 40 mph.
+The coaster was later renamed the Backlot Stunt Coaster in 2008.
+It is identical to the Backlot Stunt Coaster rides at Kings Island and Canada's Wonderland, which both opened in 2005.

-On May 22, 2006, Cedar Fair announced the purchase of all five Paramount Parks.
-The sale was finalized on June 30, 2006 for $1.24 billion.
-The park continued to operate as Paramount's Kings Dominion until the beginning of the 2007 season when Paramount was dropped from the title.